mixpanel/docs/pages/docs/tracking-methods/integrations/segment.md

 ### 4. Check for Success
 [Open up Events View in Mixpanel](http://mixpanel.com/report/events) to view incoming events.

-## Integrating Group Analytics using Segment
+## Implementing Group Analytics using Segment
-There are 4 parts to Implementing Group Analytics via Segment.
+There are 4 parts to implementing Group Analytics via Segment.

 ### 1. Define the Group Key in Mixpanel and Segment
 Create the Group Key in Mixpanel Project Settings.